UMD-ARLIS/sociotechnical-worfklow-ontology-public/Example 3/README.md

 # Neo4J Example 3

-This example illustrates the second stage of experimentation with workflow ontologies and knowledge representation.
-At this point, I began experimenting with types of actions to be carried out and how to best represent them with labels and properties.
+This example illustrates the third stage of experimentation with workflow ontologies and knowledge representation.
+At this point, I began using the label categorizations developed in stage 2.
+This allowed me to experiement with queries in Neo4J and determine how different representations of workflows would affect the ability to perform complex queries.

 Attached is an PNG to give a visual of what the json file will appear as when entered into Neo4J.